emaesen/media-viewer-webapp/README.md

 This is intended to be a movie viewer as well as an audio player, but current implementation only has the movie viewer.

-Features of the movie viewer:
+Query features of the movie viewer:
 - sort by:
   - random
   - rating